BestTimesToVisit.com Logo

 culture

-Embrace the Spanish siesta culture, especially outside of major tourist hubs.
-Many smaller shops and some restaurants will close for a few hours in the afternoon (roughly 2 PM to 5 PM).
-Plan your sightseeing accordingly, perhaps visiting the Aqueduct or Cathedral during these hours, and save your shopping or a leisurely lunch for later.
+Embrace the Spanish siesta culture!
+Many smaller shops and some restaurants close for a few hours in the afternoon, typically between 2 PM and 5 PM.
+Plan your sightseeing accordingly, perhaps visiting the Aqueduct or Cathedral during this time, and save your shopping for the morning or evening.

 packing